MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 To avoid a supply plan that incorporates open orders in the past and suggests potentially impossible actions, the planning system treats all dates before the planning starting date as a frozen zone where the following special rule applies:

-All supply and demand before the starting date of the planning period will be considered a part of stock or shipped.
+All supply and demand before the starting date of the planning period will be considered a part of inventory or shipped.

 In other words, it assumes that the plan for the past is executed according to the given plan.